-ENGL 222 | AMERICAN LITERATURE II (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 222 | AMERICAN LITERATURE II (3-0-3)

 This second course in the American Literature sequence involves the study of major works and literary movements in American literature from the American Civil War to the present.
 The works are produced by Native American, African American, Female and Expatriate authors as well as social commentators.
 Special attention is paid to determining what makes all of these works "American."